lifeline

 04Active Resuscitation

-Automated compressions begin while the defibrillator connects for synchronized shock delivery.
+Automated compressions begin while the defibrillator delivers synchronized shocks.

 05Continuous Monitoring

-The team monitors rhythm and patient status through the integrated interface while compressions continue.
+The team monitors rhythm through the integrated interface while compressions run uninterrupted.

 06Transport Ready